AxisCommunications/acap-native-sdk-examples/object-detection-yolov5/README.md

     1. Fetch image data from VDO.
     2. Convert image data to the correct format with the Larod pre-processing job, if needed.
     3. Run inference with the Larod model inference job.
+    4. Measure the total inference time (preprocessing and inference time) and adjust the framerate of the vdo stream if needed.
-    4. Perform YOLOv5-specific parsing of the output.
+    5. Perform YOLOv5-specific parsing of the output.
-    5. Draw bounding boxes and log details about the detected objects.
+    6. Draw bounding boxes and log details about the detected objects.

 ## Train YOLOv5